 JEE Main Paper 2 is conducted for students who wish to pursue BArch or BPlan.
 This paper will solely be conducted in the pen and paper mode and will include objective type questions in mathematics, an aptitude test and a drawing test.

-JEE Main Exam Changes introduced by NTA
+JEE Main Exam Changes

-1. Reduction in the number of total questions: The NTA has reduced the total number of question from 264 to 233
+- The changes introduced by the NTA includes – Reduction in the number of total questions: The NTA has reduced the total number of question from 264 to 233

-2. Introduction of numerical questions: The NTA JEE Main 2020 paper will now include numerical questions also
+- Introduction of numerical questions: The NTA JEE Main paper will now include numerical questions also

-3. Computer-Based-Test: The JEE Main Paper-I (for BE/BTech) and Paper-II (for BArch/B.Planning) will be conducted solely in CBT mode, except that the drawing test for BArch will take place in ‘pen & paper’ (offline) mode.
+- Computer-Based-Test: The JEE Main Paper-I (for BE/BTech) and Paper-II (for BArch/B.Planning) will be conducted solely in CBT mode, except that the drawing test for BArch will take place in ‘pen & paper’ (offline) mode.

-Separate papers for B.Arch and B.Planning: The JEE Main 2020 Paper-I (BE/BTech) will comprise multiple-choice questions and numerical questions whereas JEE Main Paper-II is now separate for BArch and BPlanning aspirants.
+- Separate papers for B.Arch and B.Planning: The JEE Main Paper-I (BE/BTech) will comprise multiple-choice questions and numerical questions whereas JEE Main Paper-II is now separate for BArch and BPlanning aspirants.

-Check Paper-wise more details below
+Check Paper wise more details below

-The JEE Main 2020 Paper I will have three sections – Mathematics, Physics and Chemistry with 25 questions in each subject, comprising 20 multiple-choice questions (MCQs) and five numerical problems.
+1. Changes made in JEE Main Paper I (BE/BTech): The JEE Main 2023 Paper I will have three sections – Mathematics, Physics and Chemistry with 25 questions in each subject, comprising 20 multiple-choice questions (MCQs) and five numerical problems.
 There will be no negative marking for the numerical value questions, while -1 will be deducted for each wrong answer in the MCQs.
 The students will get 3 hours to complete the JEE Main Paper I. The total marks will be 300.

-JEE Main 2020 Paper-II – B.Arch: The JEE Main 2020 Paper-II (BArch) is divided into three parts – Mathematics, Aptitude and Drawing.
+2. Changes made in JEE Main Paper-II (BArch/B Planning): JEE Main Paper-II – B.Arch: The JEE Main 2023 Paper-II (BArch) is divided into three parts – Mathematics, Aptitude and Drawing.
 Maths section will include 20 MCQs and 5 questions with a numerical value; Aptitude section will have 50 MCQs; the Drawing section will consist of 2 drawing-related questions of 50 marks each.
 The questions paper will have a total of 77 questions and the total marks of the paper will be 400.
 Candidates will get 3 hours to complete the paper.

 There will be no negative marking for numerical value question, while, for MCQs, -1 will be deducted for an incorrect answer and 0 for an attempted question.